MichalStaszkiewicz/flavor-fusion/README.md

 </div>

-# About Flavor Fusion
+## About Flavor Fusion

-**Flavor Fusion** is a mobile application for browsing and discovering culinary recipes.
-The app allows users to explore various culinary recipes, create personalized shopping lists based on selected recipes, and customize their culinary preferences.
+**Flavor Fusion** is a cooking app that helps you find and cook delicious recipes.
+With over 1.700.000 recipes from around the world, Flavor Fusion is the perfect app for anyone who loves to cook or wants to learn how to cook.

-### Features
+## Key Features

-- Browse various culinary recipes.
-- Create personalized shopping lists based on selected recipes.
-- Save favorite recipes and access them in one place.
+- **Search:** Search for recipes by name, ingredient, difficulty level, or category.
+- **Recipe information:** Each recipe includes nutritional information, calories, a description, and step-by-step instructions.
+- **Shopping list:** Add ingredients from recipes to your shopping list.
+- **Favorites:** Save recipes that you want to have always on hand.